AAS: American Astronomical Society

 Blue Book: third study of UFO's conducted by the US Air Force.

-Brookings Report: this 190-page report was the result of a $96,000 one-year study conducted by the Brookings Institution for NASA.
-Public realization that intelligent beings live on other planets could bring about profound changes, or even the collapse of our civilization, the research report stated.
+Brookings Report: this 190-page report was the result of a $96,000 one-year study conducted by the Brookings Institution for NASA in 1960.
+The report stated that public realization that intelligent beings live on other planets could bring about profound changes, or even the collapse of our civilization.

 CAPRO: Canadian Aerial Phenomena Research Organization.
 Was a UFO research group.